Our Nationally Recognized Team

 OmniSeq Immune Analysis, developed at Roswell Park, examines multiple biomarkers to learn of unique abnormalities of a patient’s immune system and predict which immunotherapies would provoke the best response.

-Photodynamic therapy (PDT) is a technique that uses non-thermal visible red light from a laser to destroy cancer cells that have been treated with light-sensitizing drugs.
+Photodynamic therapy (PDT) is a technique pioneered at Roswell Park that uses non-thermal visible red light from a laser to destroy cancer cells that have been treated with light-sensitizing drugs.
 Because the laser light must reach the tumor directly, Roswell Park surgeons have developed a way to perform Intra-operative photodynamic therapy to allow more patients to benefit from PDT and improve their outcome.

 The Stacey Scott Lung Cancer Registry

-The Stacey Scott Lung Cancer Registry, the first of its kind in the world, collects and stores biological samples, scans, and medical and lifestyle information from thousands of lung cancer survivors and others at high risk for lung cancer.
-Researchers track participants for five years, aiming to learn why the disease progresses in some people, but not in others.
-The information collected by the Registry has the potential to reveal how lung cancer begins and how it can be detected earlier so treatment can be more effective.
+The Stacey Scott Lung Cancer Registry, the first of its kind in the world, collects and stores biological samples, scans, and medical and lifestyle information from thousands of lung cancer survivors and others at high risk.
+Cancer researchers use the information to learn how lung cancer begins and how it can be detected earlier so treatment can be more effective.